 The College Board suggests the following guidelines for an AP English course: “An AP course in Literature and Composition is a course emphasizing the skills in critical reading of imaginative and discursive literature and in writing about literature and related ideas.
 It is for students capable of doing college level work in high school.
 Students must be willing to devote the energy necessary to complete a course more rigorous and demanding than other English courses for the college-bound student.”

-This AP course provides students the opportunity for in-depth study of selected masters of English literature (including Shakespeare, Milton, and Eliot) and of World literature (such as Ibsen, Danticat, Tolstoy and Camus).
+This AP course provides students the opportunity for in-depth study of selected masters of English literature (including Shakespeare, Coleridge, and Woolf) and of World literature (such as Ibsen, Danticat, Tolstoy and Camus).
 The selections should present a challenge to the student who reads with knowledge, sensitivity, and skill.
 This course also encourages independent study in areas related to the course.
-Primary source materials include such works as: Anna Karenina, Claire of the sea Light, Billy Budd, The Plague, Hamlet, Paradise Lost, Mrs. Dalloway, Frankenstein, An Enemy of the People, Brave New World, 1984, Picture of Dorian Gray, “The Rime of the Ancient Mariner,” and poetry text An Introduction to Poetry. ed.
-Dana Gioia
+Primary source materials include such works as: Anna Karenina, Claire of the Sea Light, Brideshead Revisited, The Plague, Hamlet, Paradise Lost, Mrs. Dalloway, Frankenstein, An Enemy of the People, Brave New World, 1984, Picture of Dorian Gray, “The Rime of the Ancient Mariner,” and poetry text An Introduction to Poetry ed.
+Dana Gioia.

 Creative Writing has been designed to afford students the opportunity to try their hand at fiction, poetry, drama, and creative nonfiction, exploring the written word from the point of view of the writers' craft, instead of from the point of view of literary analysis.
 Exercises are assigned to inspire students to develop their own voices by both drawing on their own experience and drawing on models of established fiction writers, poets, and dramatists.
 Students "workshop" their drafts in a cooperative setting, and are expected to work through the process of drafting and revision in order to understand what it means to produce something according to time-honored aesthetic qualities.
 This process also helps students critique their own and others' works through forming a positive, affirming, and nurturing environment in the class.
 As the course proceeds, students build a portfolio of short fiction and poetry, wrapping the year up with a one-act play they "produce" using their friends from both inside and outside the class as actors.
 In addition, opportunities are offered for reading works aloud, both inside and outside class, and all students are encouraged to submit to both the Georgetowner and the annual Scholastic Student Writing Awards.